 I took cheap paper folders (the kind you can get for 10 cents at back to school sales) and cut them in half, so that one half would have both pockets and the other half would not have pockets.
 I then put the cards, sorted by category into the little compartments.
 The pocketed ones are good for cards I had less of, such as graduation and get well.
-I took the top half with no pockets and used it as a folder for cards I had more of, like birthday, that could not all fit into the pockets well.
-Each pocketed portion hold a different category of cards.
-I used a permanent marker on the outside front to label the categories.

 We keep them in a plastic container, but you could use a cardboard box or some extra space in a drawer.
 It is a good way to keep a close inventory on your cards and is much cheaper than pricey premade card caddies.

 In my less organized life, I often found myself without a card for a birthday, anniversary or even get well.
 I now "Stock-up" when I am at the card store.
 We have a 49 cent card store in Louisville that I use for this purpose.

 I decided to purchase greeting cards ahead of time to avoid constant running to the store.
 I bought a Pendaflex Expanding Folder...